 Information about what you may need to do in your yard:

 - Mark underground sprinkler heads to help minimize the risk of damage.
 The sprinkler system does not need to be removed.

-- If requested, move items located within two metres from the edge of the sidewalk to avoid damage.
+- Move items located within two metres from the edge of the sidewalk to avoid damage.
 This includes fences, plants, shrubs, flowers, lawn decorations, retaining walls, railway ties, etc. Following project completion, you may return these items to their original spots.

 - Items remaining when construction begins will be removed by the City and placed on the property away from the work area.
 The City shall not be liable for any damage that may occur.

 - Any landscape areas disturbed during construction will be restored using grass seed or sod to City landscape standards.

 - Driveways, private walkways or damaged sprinklers will be repaired during the landscaping phase of the project.
 Landscaping is anticipated to take place within 12 months of the completed project.

 - The access to your driveway may be restricted depending on the construction taking place on your street.

 - After construction, driveways and private walkways will be reinstated following the City standard.
 We do not install specialty surfaces (exposed aggregate, stampcrete, etc.).
 In this case, this material will be removed and the area will be backfilled with a sand/rock mixture.
 We will provide a fair market payment, also known as a buy-out, to the property owner to replace the material removed.
 A City representative will contact those property owners identified as requiring a buy-out.